David Zakai: Early life in the Belarus

-David Zakai was born in 1886 in the name of David Zhukovitzky in the town of Ostrowshitsky in the Minsk region, in the Russian Empire (today's Belarus), the son of Yitzhak Zhukovitzky (the descendant of Rabbi Yeshaya Zhukovitzer, an educated merchant, who wrote in HaMelitz and HaTzfira, and to on his mother's side to the house of Gitlin.
+David Zakai was born in 1886 in the name of David Zhukovitzky in the town of Astrashytski Haradok in the Minsky Uyezd, in the Russian Empire (modern Belarus), the son of Yitzhak Zhukovitzky (the descendant of Rabbi Yeshaya Zhukovitzer, an educated merchant, who wrote in HaMelitz and HaTzfira, and of Hoda Gitlin.
 He received traditional Jewish education in a cheider, then a yeshiva in Minsk.

 From an early age he was drawn to the idea of Jewish national revival and the revival of the Hebrew language.
-After completing his studies, he served as a Hebrew teacher in Hebrew in "Hadar Matokan" in the Mogilev Region and at a Hebrew school for girls in the Kherson Region.
+After completing his studies, he served as a Hebrew teacher in Hebrew in a cheder metukan ("improved cheder") in the Mogilev Governorate and at a Hebrew school for girls in the Kherson Governorate.

 In the Land of Israel

 After his marriage, 1909, he immigrated to Israel with his wife Rachel, after David had visited it in the summer of 1908.
 In Israel, he served again as a teacher in the villages of Gedera and Beer Tuvia.
 He was a member of the Labor movement and wrote notes in the HaPoel HaTsair.
 Among the friends of David was the writer Yosef Haim Brenner.

 In the summer of 1914 he went to accompany a group of high school students from Herzliya to their parents' homes in Russia, and due to the outbreak of the First World War, he could not return to Israel until Passover 1920.
 Upon his return he became the director of the Ahdut HaAvoda cultural committee.

 With the establishment of the Histadrut in 1920, he was briefly the temporary secretary general until David Ben-Gurion was elected in 1921 as the first secretary general.

 At the recommendation of David Ben-Gurion, David Zochovitzky changed his surname to Zakai (Hebrew for innocent), slightly resembling the original name in sound.

 Until the founding of the newspaper Davar in 1925, he edited the publication of the Histadrut ("Pinkas") and the publication of Achdut HaAvoda, "Kuntras", where he also published his column Turim.
 With the founding of Davar, he joined the staff of the newspaper in which he published his columns, was a member and the secretary of the editorial board, the editor of the night editor and for a while also the general editor.
 His signature, Z. David, accompanied him throughout his years in Davar.
 [3] In his section Short, he spoke succinctly of his life experiences, events from the life of the Yishuv and the Jewish people, and wrote about people, books and intellectuals.
 The "Short" articles were grouped into two books.
 He was an amateur astronomist and reviewed celestial bodies in his monthly column "BaShamayim" (In Heaven).